 by Fatuma-ayaan rinderknecht

-When I started my position as a clinical research coordinator, working to recruit and consent patients for clinical trials, I first noticed how few minorities were enrolled in these trials.
-And as a black woman, the lack of diversity in clinical trials was particularly troubling.
+When I started my position as a clinical research coordinator, working to recruit and consent patients for clinical trials, I immediately noticed how few minorities were enrolled in these trials.
+As a black woman, the lack of diversity in clinical trials was particularly troubling.
 I wanted to know more about this issue, to see if it is a systemic problem, and to better understand the effect that a lack of diversity has on clinical trials.

 In considering why there might an under-representation of African-Americans in clinical trials, the first thing I thought of was the black community’s disturbing history with medical research.
 There has been long-standing and justified mistrust of medicine among African Americans.
-While most of the American public is familiar with the horrific Tuskegee Syphilis experiments in which the U.S. Public Health Service knowingly infected unsuspecting black men with syphilis and withheld treatment from them, the black community has also served as guinea pigs for often unethical and harmful medical experiments since slavery and throughout the 20th century.
+Most of the American public is familiar with the horrific Tuskegee Syphilis experiments, in which the U.S. Public Health Service knowingly infected unsuspecting black men with syphilis and withheld treatment from them.
+But Tuskegee serves as just one example of the countless injustices the black community has faced- they have served as guinea pigs for often unethical and harmful medical experiments since their arrival in North America, and throughout the 20th century.
 This historical mistreatment and ensuing mistrust of the medical field among African Americans has often been touted as the major reason explaining their consistently low participation clinical trials.
 The exceptionally low number of minorities and women in clinical trials led to the creation of the NIH Revitalization Act of 1993, meant to increase the opportunities that women and minorities had to participate in clinical trials.
-This Act was bolstered by the 21st Century Cures Act enacted in December 2016, which mandates that researchers conducting NIH-funded clinical trials to submit the results of the analysis of the differential impact of a particular trial on racial and ethnic minorities and women to www.clinicaltrials.gov.
+This Act was bolstered by the 21st Century Cures Act enacted in December 2016, which mandates that researchers conducting NIH-funded clinical trials must submit the results of the analysis of the differential impact of a particular trial on racial and ethnic minorities and women to www.clinicaltrials.gov.
 The law also requires that NIH examine data on the inclusion of racial and ethnic minorities and women in clinical research and investigate scientific opportunities to reduce health disparities.

 Still, the participation rates of black Americans in clinical trials remains low.
 The FDA estimated that in 2015, African Americans made up 14.5% of clinical trials participants in the US.
 It is important to note that there are conflicting reports noting the percent of African Americans in clinical trials, with numbers ranging from 10% to14%.
 This number generally mirrors the U.S. population, which is roughly 13% black.
 Upon initially viewing these statistics, it may seem that the NIH Revitalization Act and the 21st Century Cures Act have been successful in improving rates of African American participation in clinical trials.